AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-04.md

 Batch jobs are also cost-efficient when working with large volumes of data that don’t require immediate availability.
 Processing once per day means you can spin up compute resources only when needed, rather than keeping systems running continuously.

 However, the main limitation is latency.
-If something happens in your business—say, a spike in fraudulent transactions—you won’t know about it until after the next batch job runs.
+If something happens in your business: say, a spike in fraudulent transactions, you won’t know about it until after the next batch job runs.
 For use cases that require faster insights or real-time responsiveness, batch processing isn’t sufficient.

 There’s also the issue of windowing and completeness.
 Since batch jobs process data in slices, late-arriving records can fall outside the intended window unless carefully managed.
 This adds complexity to pipeline design and requires thoughtful handling of time-based logic.